QubesOS/qubes-core-admin-client/doc/manpages/qvm-features.rst

 Hide the real netmask of the qube from it, and configure it with value set to this feature.

+Default: do not hide netmask (qube's `netmask` property) from the qube

 updates-available
 ^^^^^^^^^^^^^^^^^

 There are updates available.

+Default: no updates available

 Authors
 -------